bobirdmi/genetic-algorithms/benchmarking/README.md

 * for each algorithm itself
 * and comparison between the implemented algorithms (standard, diffusion, migration)

-The files **ppdata/templateBBOBmany.html** for comparison and **ppdata/*_ga/templateBBOBarticle.html** for each algorithm itself contain summary of plots with descriptions.
+The files **ppdata/templateBBOBmany.html** for comparison of algorithms and **ppdata/*_ga/templateBBOBarticle.html** for each algorithm itself contain summary of plots with descriptions.

 ## Settings